 The long-acting form, Lyrica CR, is also approved for shingles pain.

-- Your doctor may begin dosing Lyrica CR at 165 mg once daily and increase to 330 mg once daily within 1 week based on your individual response and tolerability.
+- Doses are usually started at 165 mg once daily and increased to 330 mg once daily within 1 week based on how you reposnd and your side effects.

 - Your doctor can determine if you need to increase your dose and how quickly.

 - At certain levels of kidney impairment, you may not be able to use the long-acting form, Lyrica CR, at all.

 Common Side Effects: Lyrica and Lyrica CR